cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-4_conducting-interviews-with-finesse.md

   text: "Convo 3: The Art of the Question - Crafting Probes That Uncover Truth"
   link: /courses/the-art-of-the-ask/convo-3_the-art-of-the-question
 next:
-  text: "Convo 5: Synthesizing Insights - Making Sense of the Stories"
+  text: "Convo 5: The Synthesis - From Raw Data to Actionable Gold"
-  link: /courses/the-art-of-the-ask/convo-5_synthesizing-insights
+  link: /courses/the-art-of-the-ask/convo-5_from-raw-data-to-actionable-gold
 ---
 # Convo 4: In the Arena - Conducting Interviews with Finesse